-If you think you have been charged incorrectly you should contact your student administration team in the first instance.
+If you think you have been charged incorrectly you should contact your Student and Programme Support Team team in the first instance.

 Complaints

 If you think this policy has been incorrectly applied to you, have a concern about the accuracy of the fee that you are being charged, or want to question a decision about the termination of your studies on financial grounds, you can make a complaint under the University's complaints procedure.